How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 command-not-found

-Homebrew keeps this removal inside its own cask database:
+Homebrew keeps removal inside its own cask database.
+If you installed the stable cask, remove it with:

 brew uninstall --cask claude-code

-If you stayed on the deprecated npm package, remove it through npm from the same user-local prefix instead of deleting files manually:
+If you installed the npm package, remove it through npm from the same user-local prefix instead of deleting files manually:

 npm uninstall -g @anthropic-ai/claude-code